dankswoops/dankswoops/README.md

 **My life is a passion project:**

-- 🪂 Parachutist: 5,000 skydives — creator of [Mixed Vertical Piloting](https://raw.githubusercontent.com/dankswoops/dankswoops/main/Mixed%20Vertical%20Piloting.pdf)
+- 🪂 Parachutist: 5,000 skydives - creator of [MVP](https://raw.githubusercontent.com/dankswoops/dankswoops/main/Mixed%20Vertical%20Piloting.pdf)
-- 👨🏽‍💻 Dev: I can build anything solo, but I enjoy good company while in the IDE.
+- 👨🏽‍💻 Dev: I can build anything solo, but I enjoy good company while in the IDE
-- ⚡️ Building Zaphub — a Nostr social client with uncensorable speech and unstoppable payments.
+- ⚡️ Building Zaphub: a Nostr social client with uncensorable speech and unstoppable payments
-- 🫟 Still working on NostrKeyring, a cross-browser NIP-07 signing extension.
+- 🫟 Building NostrKeyring: a cross-browser NIP-07 signing extension
-- 🧠 Focused on freedom technology, privacy by design, and zero-knowledge architecture.
+- 🧠 Focus: freedom technology, privacy by design, and zero-knowledge architecture
-- 🌐 Open-source contributor — if IP isn’t a problem, I push to public.
+- 🌐 Open-source contributor: if IP isn’t a problem, I push to public

 #